 How to choose vintage engagement rings: style, metal, carat

-Today’s high manufacturing standards raise the bar for the jewelers to make not only sophisticated but also everlasting engagement rings.
-Just like the newlyweds wish that their alliance would last a lifetime, they do want the same for their wedding rings.
+Today’s high manufacturing standards raise the bar for jewelers to make not only sophisticated, but also everlasting engagement rings.
+Just as newlyweds wish that their alliance will last a lifetime, they want the same for their wedding rings.
 Vintage engagement rings with lab-grown diamonds will create such an opportunity.
 Vintage-style engagement rings can be personalized and adjusted to fit the style and size of the wearer, which normally cannot be done to the old engagement rings.
 They could be chosen in any metal: platinum, white gold, yellow gold, or rose gold.

 Celebrity vintage engagement rings

-Some of the celebrities wearing vintage engagement rings on their fingers set a trend for a particular cut for couples all over the world.
-Just like Carrie Bradshaw on ‘Sex and the City’ wearing an octagonal shape Asscher cut diamond ring attracted fashion-conscious people to the style.
-John Krasinski proposed to Emily Blunt with an Edwardian-style 3-carats diamond ring from a celebrity jeweler Neil Lane.
-Another creation of the jeweler for model and actress Mila Jovovich is a 19th-century gold ring with the pink, yellow and white diamonds placed vertically.
+Some celebrities wearing vintage engagement rings on their fingers set a trend for a particular cut for couples all over the world.
+Just like Carrie Bradshaw on “Sex and the City,” wearing an octagonal-shaped asscher-cut diamond ring attracted fashion-conscious people to the style.
+John Krasinski proposed to Emily Blunt with an Edwardian-style, 3-carat diamond ring from a celebrity jeweler, Neil Lane.
+Another creation of the jeweler for model and actress Mila Jovovich is a 19th-century gold ring with pink, yellow, and white diamonds placed vertically.